- 1967 (Pre-WYSU!):

 - Richard Stevens, Program Director

-Became part of the first radio network using satellite delivery of programs.
+Began airing All Things Considered.
+NPR became part of the first radio network using satellite delivery of programs.

 Aired first edition of Now’s The Time with Martin Berger.